csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 unnecessary roundtrips spent retrieving `304` responses, which potentially saves us a lot of latency on the critical path ([CSS blocks rendering](https://csswizardry.com/2018/11/css-and-network-performance/)).
-On high-latency connections, this saving could be tangible.
+On high latency connections, this saving could be tangible.

 **Beware:** You should not apply `immutable` to any files that are not immutable.
 You should also have a very robust cache busting strategy in place so